slavniyteo/upgraded-octo-funicular/README.md

-the predecessor has it or can get it with reasonable efforts.
+Corresponding Source of the work from the predecessor in interest, if the predecessor has it or can get it with reasonable efforts.

   You may not impose any further restrictions on the exercise of the